Provost's Undergraduate Research Scholarship Program (PURS)

 - Students admitted to the program must perform at least 7 hours of research a week/total of 100 hours per semester under guidance of a faculty member

-- Students are expected to attend the PURS fall 2014 kickoff event in August 2014, and at the end of the fall semester, complete a reflection piece on their research experience and submit a final online survey assessing the research experience; PURS students are encouraged to also develop a research poster for Undergraduate Research Day in October 2014
+- Students are expected to attend the PURS spring 2016 kickoff event during the first week of the fall semester, and at the end of the spring semester, complete a reflection piece on their research experience and submit a final online survey assessing the research experience; PURS students are encouraged to also develop a research poster for Undergraduate Research Day in October 2016

 - PURS recipients' names, faculty mentors' names, research descriptions, and possibly photos may be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials, such as the office's website, brochure, and Facebook page